QuotaClimat

 Monitoring

-With Sentry, with env variable SENTRY_DSN
+With Sentry, with env variable SENTRY_DSN.

 Learn more here : https://docs.sentry.io/platforms/python/configuration/options/